-Summarize the important ideas covered in this lab.
-Questions you may want to consider are:
+(30 points) Summarize the important ideas covered in this lab.
+Questions you may want to consider in your written summary are:

-- Why are comets important to planetary astronomers, and what can they tell us about the solar system? - What are some components of comets and how are they affected by the Sun? - How are comets different from asteroids?
+- How does the mass of an impacting asteroid or comet affect the size of an impact crater? - How does the speed of an impacting asteroid or comet affect the size of an impact crater? - Why are comets important to planetary astronomers? - What can they tell us about the solar system? - What are some components of comets and how are they affected by the Sun? - How are comets different from asteroids?

-Type this summary.
-Use complete sentences, and proofread your summary before handing in the lab.
-(30 points)
+Use complete sentences, and proofread your summary before handing it in.